 As we started using ever more complex segmentation, we realized something.
 It would be a lot more effective if we treat people differently as soon as possible.

 Rather than waiting for a person to buy a product on weight loss, and then moving them to the segment for people interested in weight loss, why not do this based on other interest indicators?

 Most people show signs about how they want to be treated from the moment they get your first email.
 Do they open more of your “weightloss” emails, or more of your emails concerning “fitness”?
 Do they click on more of your links promoting a weight loss article, or those linking to an article on muscle-building?

 This is where “triggers” became a new and crucial concept in email marketing.
 A trigger is simply the event that causes something to happen automatically in your email marketing.
-Whether that’s placing the person into a new segment, automatically sending them a different email or launching a different drip-campaign sequence.
+So you might define an automation where a given email click “triggers” the start of an automation.

-And finally, the latest level in behavior-based triggers – the birth of “events” as triggers in email marketing
+And finally, the latest level in behavior-based marketing – the birth of “events” as triggers in email marketing

 Behavior-based email marketing is super powerful even when it’s based just on behaviors relating to the emails themselves.
 This includes things such as “opening email”, “clicking email link” and “forwarding email”.